the-turing-way/the-turing-way/dissemination_plan.md

 The update will be posted on several blogs that we have access to and be promoted on social media.
 Updates will also be send out to several mailing lists and as a newsletter to anyone who has raised interest and provided their email address.

 ### Blogs
+The team has access to the following blogs where the updates can be (cross-)posted:
 - Whitaker Lab
 - Turing?
+- Software Sustainability (via Becky?)

 ### Mailing lists
+The following mailing lists have been identified as relevant to the project.

+On an (inter-)national level:
 - everyone@rse.ac.uk
 - RESEARCH-DATAMAN@JISCMAIL.AC.UK
+> Is there a general one for the Reproducibility Network or are these local only?

 #### Local mailing lists